(919) 752-3088

 Steps in the Step-Parent Adoption Process

-• File a Petition: Start by filing a petition for adoption in the county where you live.
-The petition lays out your relationship to the child, your marriage to the custodial parent, and your request to become a legal parent.
+• File a Petition: Start by filing a petition for adoption in your county.
+The petition outlines your relationship to the child, your marriage to the custodial parent, and your request to become a legal parent.

 • Obtain Consent or Terminate Parental Rights: The court must address the other biological parent’s rights.
 That parent may give consent, or you may file for termination.